 Sober living homes near Henryville, PA

-For individuals who can benefit from a sober living environment while completing an outpatient treatment program, this center offers two gender-specific opportunities, Meadowbrook Manor for men and Rock Crest for women.
+For individuals who can benefit from a sober living environment while completing an outpatient treatment program, this center offers two gender-specific opportunities, Meadowbrook Manor for men and Rock Crest for all genders.
 The following are among the many features and benefits of living in one of our sober living residences:

 - All residents must attend an outpatient treatment five times a week during Phase I and three times per week in Phase II